DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-02-15-new-course-wizard-available.md

 School directs will not receive access to the new course wizard until Publish can automatically notify their accredited body that a course has been created.

-An accredited body needs to be notified immediately when courses they accredit are created so they can maintain accurate data in their record systems.
+An accredited body needs to be notified immediately so they can maintain accurate data in their record systems.
 This was highlighted in [Accredited bodies research - Reporting round 2](publish-teacher-training-courses/accredited-bodies-research-round-2).

 Publish will shortly [provide these notifications](https://bat-design-history.netlify.com/publish-teacher-training-courses/notifications-mvp) to ensure this need is met.
 Once notifications are enabled all users will have access to the wizard.